nih-cfde/use-case-library-build/library/USERSTORY-57.md

 ---
-input: GUID of resource, as well as the start date and end date of the time window of interest and elevated permissions to Commons
+input: the GUID of a resource, a time window and admin permissions for the Commons
-output: All relevant details from the ledger including the UIDs of the users who performed each activity and any updating entries to the activity records in the audit trail that contain risk assessment scores for particular activities
+output: details from a ledger including UIDs of users, updated entries, and activity records that contain risk assessment scores
-task: Search for data use trail across users
+task:  search a data use trail across users
 tags:
 - GUID
 - UIDs